iam-eo/FFmpeg-Batch-Convert/README.md

 # FFmpeg-Batch-Convert
 Converts batch video files using FFmpeg

-This is a simple batch convert file using FFmpeg.
+This is a simple batch convert script using FFmpeg.

 # Instructions:
 1. clone the ffmpegconvert.sh file.